 The National Bio and Agro-defense Facility (NBAF) is designed to protect U.S. livestock from foreign animal diseases (FADs), including zoonotic FADs that pose a threat to human health as well.
 NBAF will replace the antiquated Plum Island Animal Disease Center (PIADC), Plum Island, NY, a facility unsafe for zoonotic FAD research.
 The most recent list of FADs likely to be worked on in NBAF when it opens is shown below.

-Kansas State University and its Biosecurity Research Institute, or BRI, at Pat Roberts Hall have jump-started some of the research planned for NBAF.
+Kansas State University’s Biosecurity Research Institute, or BRI, at Pat Roberts Hall was called for in the 1999 “Big Purple Book” and it was ultimately constructed from 2004-2007.
+That allowed research planned for NBAF to be jump started in the BRI when $35 million for FAD research was committed by the State of Kansas as part of its “best and final offer” for NBAF in 2008.
 Work began on the zoonotic foreign animal disease RVF in 2013 and JE in 2014; it expanded to the non-zoonotic threats CSF and ASF in 2015 and 2016, respectively.
-R&D continues in the BRI on all of these FADs which is helping to train the biocontainment workforce of the future for NBAF and elsewhere.
+R&D continues in the BRI on all of these FADs which is helping to train the biocontainment workforce of the future for NBAF and

 Numerous university, state and federal organizations have partnered to help NBAF transition to Kansas.
 These collaborators are providing valuable resources and expertise as the facility becomes operational.